 Climbing Mount Ijen is a great experience while in Indonesia and especially when visiting Java.
 Kawah Ijen is a strato volcano in the east of Java.
 It is known for the sulphur around the crater and the hard and dangerous work that comes with it.
-The lake it self, is famous for the ‘blue fire’, which we unfortunately have not seen.
+The lake itself is famous for the ‘blue flames’, which we, unfortunately, have not seen.
 The flames can be seen when climbing the volcano at night.
-Also, the lake inside of the volcano has an impressive story to it, it is one of the most acid lakes in the world.
+Also, the lake inside of the volcano has an impressive story to it, it is one of the most acid lakes in the whole world.

 When on holiday in Indonesia, and you want to visit Mount Ijen, the easiest way to do so is with a tour.
 There are many tours available, that combine visiting Mount Bromo with visiting Ijen.
-Especially, when your Indonesia trip consist out of visiting Java & Bali, such a tour is perfect to do on your way from Java to Bali and you even have tours that will start on Java and end in Bali.
+Especially, when your Indonesia trip consists of visiting Java & Bali, such a tour is perfect to do on your way from Java to Bali and you even have tours that will start in Java and end in Bali.
 One of the options is to book a tour through Get Your Guide, such as this 3-day trip including Mount Bromo and Mount Ijen.

 Climbing Mount Ijen is a great experience, however, it will also make a big impression, realizing in what circumstances these people work.